fferflo/einx/docs/source/faq/flatten.rst

     # same as
     np.stack([x, y], axis=-1)

-The function `einx.rearrange` can be used to perform flattening and unflattening of the input tensors as described in the operation string.
-Other functions such as `einx.reduce` and `einx.dot` perform the same flattening and unflattening, in addition to applying some operation to the flattened tensors.
+The function :func:`einx.rearrange` can be used to perform flattening and unflattening of the input tensors as described in the operation string.
+Other functions such as :func:`einx.vmap` and :func:`einx.dot` perform the same flattening and unflattening, in addition to applying an operation to the flattened tensors.